philtipping31/PP2---GuessTheLyrics/README.md

 ### Favicon

-- I used a favicon from [Icons8](https://icons8.com/icons/set/favicon) - Its main purpose is to help visitors locate your page easier when they have multiple tabs open.
+- I used a favicon from [Icons8](https://icons8.com/icons/set/favicon) - Its main purpose is to help visitors locate the web page easier when they have multiple tabs open.

 ![Favicon](docs/faivcon.png)